Content similarity detection: Citation analysis

 Citation-based plagiarism detection (CbPD) relies on citation analysis, and is the only approach to plagiarism detection that does not rely on the textual similarity.
 CbPD examines the citation and reference information in texts to identify similar patterns in the citation sequences.
 As such, this approach is suitable for scientific texts, or other academic documents that contain citations.
 Citation analysis to detect plagiarism is a relatively young concept.
 It has not been adopted by commercial software, but a first prototype of a citation-based plagiarism detection system exists.
 Similar order and proximity of citations in the examined documents are the main criteria used to compute citation pattern similarities.
 Citation patterns represent subsequences non-exclusively containing citations shared by the documents compared.
-Factors, including the absolute number or relative fraction of shared citations in the pattern, as well as the probability that citations co-occur in a document are also considered to quantify the patterns’ degree of similarity.
+Factors, including the absolute number or relative fraction of shared citations in the pattern, as well as the probability that citations co-occur in a document are also considered to quantify the patterns' degree of similarity.

 Stylometry

-Stylometry subsumes statistical methods for quantifying an author’s unique writing style and is mainly used for authorship attribution or intrinsic plagiarism detection.
+Stylometry subsumes statistical methods for quantifying an author's unique writing style and is mainly used for authorship attribution or intrinsic plagiarism detection.
 Detecting plagiarism by authorship attribution requires checking whether the writing style of the suspicious document, which is written supposedly by a certain author, matches with that of a corpus of documents written by the same author.
-Intrinsic plagiarism detection, on the other hand, uncover plagiarism based on internal evidences in the suspicious document without comparing it with other documents.
+Intrinsic plagiarism detection, on the other hand, uncovers plagiarism based on internal evidences in the suspicious document without comparing it with other documents.
 This is performed by constructing and comparing stylometric models for different text segments of the suspicious document, and passages that are stylistically different from others are marked as potentially plagiarized/infringed.
 Although they are simple to extract, character n-grams are proven to be among the best stylometric features for intrinsic plagiarism detection.

 Neural networks

 More recent approaches to assess content similarity using neural networks have achieved significantly greater accuracy, but come at great computational cost.
 Traditional neural network approaches embed both pieces of content into semantic vector embeddings to calculate their similarity, which is often their cosine similarity.
 More advanced methods perform end-to-end prediction of similarity or classifications using the Transformer architecture.
-Particularly paraphrase detection benefits from highly parameterized pre-trained models.
+Paraphrase detection particularly benefits from highly parameterized pre-trained models.